 Let’s start with Jessica Rushing.
 Jessica is an American mother of 4 kids.
 Almost two years ago, the whole family moved from Washington D.C. to England, where the kids attend school in that amazing building pictured above.
 Jessica told me the English schools totally transformed her kids into students who actively look forward to going to school.
 And she believes it’s all do to one simple thing — not budget related — that any school district could replicate.

 Here’s what Jessica says:

 When our family of six moved to England in August of 2015, we knew that we’d be experiencing a lot of new things.
-Little did we know, though, that the thing that would make the biggest change in all our lives would be the school my children would attend.
+Little did we know, though, that the thing that would make the biggest change in all our lives would be the British schools my children would attend.

 When we lived in the D.C. area, my four children attended public school in what was considered one of the best school districts in the country.
 We loved our schools, but had all the typical complaints so many families had: not enough activity in the school day, budget cuts every year that impacted (or even eliminated) arts programs and extracurricular clubs, and really, really bad food served for lunches.

 Moving to England, we put our kids in an independent prep school.
 In the U.S. it would be considered a private school, although the tuition is actually much lower than private school tuition in the States.
 The difference the school made in my kids within just a few weeks of starting was simply unbelievable.
 They were happier, more engaged, and more positive about school overall.
 All four of my children now actively look forward to going to school — last July, when the school year ended, my ten year old son looked at the calendar and sighed that he wished summer break weren’t so long because he loves school so much!
 If that isn’t a sign that the school is doing something right, I don’t know what is!